sl0/conv/README.txt

-        which assumes, source is a plain ascii-file containing lines starting with iptables to build a firewall ruleset lines starting with /sbin/iptables are understood as well ommitting -s source defaults to read a file named: rules
+        which assumes, source is a plain ascii-file containing lines starting with iptables to build a firewall ruleset lines starting with /sbin/iptables are understood as well omitting -s source defaults to read a file named: rules

-        output to stdout gives a maximum of flexibility paket-countes and byte-counters included now: [0:0]
+        output to stdout gives a maximum of flexibility packet-counters and byte-counters included now: [0:0]
-        which keeps compatiblity to iptables-restore as well as to iptables-restore -c
+        which keeps compatibility to iptables-restore as well as to iptables-restore -c

         Tests have been written using unittests, see file: